 Cat hammocks are a fun and functional way to turn the space under your chairs into a useable area for your cat!
 You can find pre-made cat hammocks in just about any fabric choice to match your decor.
 Or, you can easily make your own using scrap fabric and straps that velcro around the legs of a chair or even a carpet sample suspended by chain.

-Wall shelves are becoming more and more popular as cat parents search for a space-saving and attractive alternative to traditional carpeted cat trees.
+Wall shelves are becoming more and more popular as cat parents search for a space-saving and attractive alternative to traditional carpeted cat scratching posts.
 It’s no secret that cats love to climb high and watch over their domains from a perch, and cat shelves let them do just that!
 You can find cat shelves to match just about any decor and budget, or if you’re handy, make your own with wood and carpet scraps!

 As you may have guessed by the name, door trees are cat climbers that attach to and hang from a door.
 They’re a great alternative to a traditional cat tree because they often have the same amount of tiers but they have a much smaller footprint.
 Attach your cat’s new door tree to a door you don’t open very often, like a closet, so your cat isn’t disturbed by opening and closing the door.